srg-ics-uplb/ubuntu-admin-recipes/_sources/process_management.rst.txt

 Process Management
 ==================

-* View on what processor the firefox process is running.
+* View on what processors a process (ex. firefox) is running.

 .. code-block:: console